Duplicate Payments: Best Practices to Prevent Them

 Running an AP department is stressful.
 Processing invoices is tedious work, yet it requires tremendous focus and attention to detail.
-And when AP teams miss payments, they not only rack up expensive late fees, they also disturb the company’s cash flow.
+And when AP teams miss payments, they not only rack up expensive late fees, but they also disturb the company’s cash flow.
 Unfortunately, missed payments aren’t the only thing that can go awry.
 Another common problem AP departments face is duplicate payments.

 Below, we’ll cover what constitutes a duplicate payment, the causes of duplicate payments, and the best practices you can use to avoid them.
 Including knowledge gleaned from two separate MHC-hosted webinars featuring AP Now’s Mary Schaeffer, this article will give you incredible insight into how to avoid the pesky problem of duplicate payments going forward.

 What Are Duplicate Payments?